Skip to main content

 Finding a path

-Use the findPath function to locate a specific rule or group for examination or update.
-Given the query above:
+The findPath function locates specific rules or groups for examination or updates.
+Using the query above:

 findPath([1, 0], query);